trannttoan/NeuropixelSpont/README.md

 # NeuropixelSpont
-Analysis of 8-probe neuro-pixels recordings of spontaneous activity in mice
+Analysis of 8-probe Neuropixels recordings of spontaneous activity in mice